Now before you start scratching your non-itchy head, or twitch your mouth, or say What da H is that?

 Among the other memoirs:

-• An African guy approached me.
+- An African guy approached me.
 I accidentally said "Ye, boleh saya bantu?"
 (Dunno why I spoke Malay?).
 Quicky, I said, "Oops, sorry.
 How can I help you Sir?".
 And he replied, "Takpe takpe.
 Saya boleh cakap Bahasa Melayu".
 And there I was awestruck.
 He said, "Saya orang Melayu!
 Orang Melayu ialah orang yang pandai cakap Bahasa Melayu dan makan makanan orang Melayu".
 Still awestruck.

-• Every time a Taiwan buyer requested for a Mandarin translator, it is my job to run dash to the China desk and get one.
+rundash to the China desk and get one.
 There were like 10 interpreters sitting and waiting to be called.
 And every time I was there, I felt guilty.
 Dunno which among the 10 was I to choose.
 It's as if, if I chose A, the other 9 will go "Why didn't you pick me?
 Why?".
-(Spooky feeling).
+(Spooky feeling). - I learnt a new Mandarin word.
+Fan e means translator.

-• Apart from a business meeting, I encountered a soul-mate meeting. ('cept it didn't happen to me).
-I eavesdropped accidentally overheard a guy wooing a lady.
+- Apart from a business meeting, I encountered a soul-mate meeting. ('cept it didn't happen to me).
+I

-• An Englishman called me from his table.
+eavesdroppedaccidentally overheard a guy wooing a lady. - An Englishman called me from his table.
 I approached.
 He said, "Could you please help me get these away?
 I'm sorry, I just cannot stand the smell any longer".
 He was referring to a box of 3-in-1 durian coffee and a cup of ready-mixed sample of the coffee.
 Probably prepared by the previous seller for him.
 And so I took them away.
 And I soon started having headaches as well.
 (God the smell of durian was so strong!)

 And so the IBM ended at 5pm.
 We started collecting the feedback forms from the buyers, and keyed-in their responses into the system.
 Their feedback helps MATRADE to accumulate the total sales from all the meetings.